Houseboat: United States

+Houseboat communities

+The US has many houseboat communities.
+Portland, Oregon, is the largest.
+Many houseboats are moored along both the Willamette River and the Columbia River, with the neighborhood of Hayden Island a prominent example.
+Float houses are mostly used on the Pacific coast.

-Seattle is home to a relatively large collection of houseboats (capable of moving under their own power) or "floating homes" (houses built on floats) in several neighborhoods, particularly in Lake Union and Portage Bay.
+Seattle, Washington, is home to a relatively large collection of houseboats (capable of moving under their own power) or "floating homes" (houses built on floats) in several neighborhoods, particularly in Lake Union and Portage Bay.
 These began to appear soon after the time of first European settlement.
-At their peak in the first half of the 20th century, there were over 2,500 such homes in the city, not even counting seaworthy live-aboard boats.
-From the first, they included floating slums of shabby shacks, but gentrified houseboats go back at least to 1888 when the Yesler Way cable car reached Leschi on Lake Washington and a string of luxury summer getaways (none of them surviving today) lined the shore from there north to Madison Park.
+At their peak in the first half of the 20th century, there were over 2,500 such homes in the city, not even counting seaworthy liveaboard boats.
+From the outset, they included floating slums of shabby shacks, but gentrified houseboats go back at least to 1888 when the Yesler Way cable car reached Leschi on Lake Washington and a string of luxury summer getaways (none surviving today) lined the shore from there north to Madison Park.
 As of 2010, there were about 480 floating homes on Lake Union and a lesser number elsewhere in the city.
-Most houseboats are designed and built for inland lakes and waterways only.
-Portland, Oregon also has many houseboats along both the Willamette River and the Columbia River, with the neighborhood of Hayden Island as a prominent example.
-Float houses are mostly used on the Pacific coast.